Dolibarr/dolibarr/SECURITY.md

 ## Scope for qualified vulnerabilities

-ONLY vulnerabilities discovered when the following setup is used are accepted:
+ONLY vulnerabilities discovered, when the following setup on tested platform is used, are accepted:

 * $dolibarr_main_prod must be 1 into conf.php
 * $dolibarr_nocsrfcheck must not be set to 0 (should be 1 by default) into conf.php
-* The constant MAIN_SECURITY_CSRF_WITH_TOKEN must be set to 1 into backoffice menu Home - Setup - Other (this value should be switched soon to 1 by default)
+* The constant MAIN_SECURITY_CSRF_WITH_TOKEN must be set to 1 into backoffice menu Home - Setup - Other (this value should be hard switched soon to 1 by default)
-* ONLY security reports on "stable" modules are allowed (troubles into experimental and developement modules are not accepted).
+* ONLY security reports on "stable" modules are allowed (troubles into "experimental" and "developement" modules are not accepted).

 Scope is the web application (back office) and the APIs.